Tights: Historical background

 Originally, leggings covered only the legs (not the lower torso); were two separate pieces; and did not contain elastic fibres, so were cut close fitting (to use less fabric) and were loose, not tight.

 Originally derived from the hose worn by European men several centuries ago, tights were made as close fitting as possible for practical reasons when riding horseback.
 For men of nobility, the material would be made of silk or fine wool rather than the coarser fabrics used by the lower classes.
 At the time of King Henry VIII of England, such was the male fashion for displaying a well turned leg that even the king padded the calf area under his hose.
-Portrait paintings of him and other nobility often portray the wearing of a cod piece covering the groin.
+Portrait paintings of him and other nobility often portray the wearing of a codpiece covering the groin.

 In both historic and modern times, the wearing of tight hosiery by males has been associated with an accompanying garment fitted at the groin over the male genitalia.
-In the 15th century, some men wore an elaborate and decorative cod piece to accentuate their genital endowment, and as a symbol of their virility.
-In modern times, male ballet dancers generally wear a dance belt beneath their tights both to provide support to the genitalia and to promote a smooth, regular appearance.
-Even though tights intended for dancers are usually opaque, their form-fitting nature can still reveal the exact contours of the genitals.
-Wearing two pairs of tights is a common practice among male dancers to guard against the combination of stretched fabric and bright stage lights turning the tights translucent, particularly around the genitals and buttocks.
+In the 15th century, some men wore an elaborate and decorative codpiece to accentuate their endowment.
+In modern times, tights intended for dancers are usually opaque, although their form-fitting nature can still reveal the exact contours of the anatomy underneath.
+Male ballet dancers generally wear a dance belt beneath their tights both to provide support to the genitalia and to promote a smooth, regular appearance.
+Wearing two pairs of tights is also a common practice among male dancers, as it guards against the combination of stretched fabric and bright stage lights making them appear translucent.

-Wearing of tights has a history going back several centuries, when they were worn by both men and women.
+The wearing of tights has a history going back several centuries, when they were worn by both men and women.
 Today, they are worn primarily by women and girls.
-In recent years, they have been sometimes offered as men's fashion.
+In recent years, however, they have been offered as men's fashion.

 Current use

 Tights are most commonly worn with a skirt or dress by women.
+They are also most commonly worn under trousers or shorts by men.

-In the world of theater tights are also common, especially in Renaissance-era costumes, and dance, particularly in ballet.
+In the world of theatre tights are also common, especially in Renaissance-era costumes, and dance, particularly in ballet.

 The term "tights" has been used to try to ridicule certain traditional British uniform.
 Most famously the Serjeants-at-Arms at the Palace of Westminster, after a protester got past the security, were described in the media as "middle aged men in tights."